wikitops/terraform_standard_clouds_architecture/README.md

 # Terraform : Standard Architecture

-The aim of this project is to deploy the same simple architecture on any cloud thanks to Terraform.
+The purpose of this project is to deploy the same simple architecture on different cloud thanks to Terraform.

 ## Description

-The idea is to easily deploy a simple secure architecture on the main cloud providers to be able to test some tools or feature.
-Terraform is recommanded because it is reall simple to create, update and destroy everything whith that tool.
+The idea is to easily deploy a simple secure architecture on the main cloud providers to be able to test some tools or features.

 The project respect some global principles like :

 * One virtual private cloud using all the availability zones
 * Two different network : one public and one private
-* The public network can be access from Internet but the private cannot
+* The public network resources can be directly reached from Internet, the private network cannot be accessed without a gateway in the public network
 * A cluster of Bastion server is deployed to access the private network securely
 * The private network can access Internet throw a NAT Gateway deployed in the public network
 * The network rules are managed by security groups